luciaharley/London-Bike-ML/README.md

   `conda activate ml`
 3. run app
   `streamlit run app.py`

+Note -- the app will throw version errors if not using the latest version of scikit-learn (0.23.0).
+Using the ml environment will handle this, but if you get a "sklearn object does not have attribute xyz" error on prediction, check if your packages are updated.

 This project is for MSDS699 - Machine Learning Laboratory, in partial fulfillment of the MS in Data Science degree at the University of San Francisco.